- Clinical Trials: What You Need to Know

 Other questions you should ask your research team

-Each clinical trial is unique, with its own potential benefits and risks.
-Before you decide to take part in a clinical trial, you may want answers to these questions.
-Some people take notes, record the discussion, or bring a friend with them to help recall the answers and think of other questions:
+Each clinical trial is unique, with its own possible benefits and risks.
+Before you decide to take part in one, you may want answers to these questions.
+Some people take notes, record discussions, or bring a friend with them to help recall the answers and think of other questions:

 - Why is this study being done?